Art (ART)

 ART 419.
 Supervised Student Teaching in Art.
 (15)

 Supervised teaching in a public school or approved social agency.
 Regularly scheduled seminars with university supervisor.
 Completion of assessments including edTPA and content and pedagogy exams for certification.
 Regular assessments by cooperating teacher for the purpose of assisting the student teacher in practice teaching.
 Required overall GPA of 2.80 and expected GPA of 3.00 in the major field.
 Cannot be taken concurrently with any other courses.
-SC.
+EL.

 Prerequisite: all Professional Ed and Art Ed courses must be taken last (or second to last semester before graduation with instructor approval).